robamu-org/rtems-cmake/README.md

 RTEMS version, RTEMS prefix and the `pkgconfig` utility to set up the RTEMS environment properly so that application developers can focus on their application.

 This is still a prototype.
 Simple applications have been tested, but no larger projects have been compiled with this build support yet.
-The compilation of simple applications was tested on Windows 10 and Ubuntu 20.04
+The compilation of simple applications was tested on Windows 10 and Ubuntu 20.04.
+Improvements, suggestions and pull requests are welcome :-)

 ## How to use